Santiago Introduction Walking Tour (Self Guided), Santiago

 2) Paseo Ahumada (Ahumada Promenade)

 Street musicians and performers often entertain passersby.
 You'll see ballroom dancers, folk dancers, and musicians of all kinds.
 Street vendors hawk their goods; this is an excellent place to shop for trinkets and souvenirs.
-Paseo Ahumada is lined with trees, providing shade and respite on this busy street.
+Ahumada Promenade is lined with trees, providing shade and respite on this busy street.

 As you walk, stop at one of the popular mote con huesillo stands.
 You'll enjoy this popular local drink made with a sweet peach punch and wheat.

 Street musicians and performers often entertain passersby.
 You'll see ballroom dancers, folk dancers, and musicians of all kinds.
 Street vendors hawk their goods; this is an excellent place to shop for trinkets and souvenirs.
-Paseo Ahumada is lined with trees, providing shade and respite on this busy street.
+Ahumada Promenade is lined with trees, providing shade and respite on this busy street.

 As you walk, stop at one of the popular mote con huesillo stands.
 You'll enjoy this popular local drink made with a sweet peach punch and wheat.

-3) Plaza de la Constitución (Constitution Square)
+3) Plaza de la ConstituciĂłn (Constitution Square)

 4) Pre-Columbian Art Museum (must see)

 The Pre-Columbian Art Museum is one of the world's top museums and a highlight of Latin American museums.
 Visitors will gain an important historical look at the wonderful culture of the Pre-Columbian Americas.
-The museum hosts over 3,000 artifacts, including ceramics, fabrics, jewelry, and tools.
+The museum is located in the Old Royal Customs House, built in 1807.

 The Chile Before Chile exhibit is fabulous and gives visitors a real insight into the lives of the original inhabitants of this land before colonization.
 The Chinchorro people mummified their dead before the more well-known Egyptian culture began mummifying their dead.
 The museum has a Chinchorro mummy on display, dating back to 1,900 BCE.